stefan-hoeck/idris2-tutorial/src/Appendices/Projects.md

 ### Visibility of Data Types

-Visibility of data types behaves slightly different.
-If it set to `private` (the default), neither the *type* nor the *data constructors* are visible outside of the namespace they where defined in.
-If they are annotated with `export`, the type (constructor) is exported but not the data constructors:
+Visibility of data types behaves slightly differently.
+If set to `private` (the default), neither the *type constructor* nor the *data constructors* are visible outside of the namespace they where defined in.
+If annotated with `export`, the type constructor is exported but not the data constructors:

 ```idris
 namespace Export